SamsungInternet/SamsungBluetoothWiFiManager/README.md

 ## Setup Bluetooth Progressive Web Application
 To easily control your bluetooth wifi manager you need to access the Bluetooth Progressive Web Application (PWA) built for the system.
-You can access the PWA app by navigating to the secure URL https://things.samsunginter.net - however to deploy the application directly and setup on your own static or dynamic web server [navigate here](https://github.com/nherriot/SamsungBluetoothWiFiManager/tree/master/webapp)
+You can access the PWA app by navigating to the secure URL on your mobile browser https://things.samsunginter.net - however to deploy the application directly and setup on your own static or dynamic web server [navigate here](https://github.com/nherriot/SamsungBluetoothWiFiManager/tree/master/webapp)